ravensgate-tux/hekate-chants/README.md

 ```
 IO HEKATE
 PHOSPHOROS — bring the dawn.
-TRIMORPHIS, walk beside me this day.
+TRIMORPHIS — walk beside me this day.
-KLEIDOKHOUS, unseal the path with the sacred key.
+KLEIDOKHOUS — unseal the path with the sacred key.
 IAOM

 ### 補足